Nodaway County, Missouri: Crime

+On January 11, 2006, a natural gas leak caused a house in Maryville to explode around 9pm that evening.
+Two of the three residents, 93 year old Lois Hall and her 69 year old son Carroll Hall, were killed in the explosion.
+The third resident, son and brother 49 year old Donald Hall, was seriously injured and found by rescue crews crawling out of the debris.
+He was flown to the University of Kansas hospital in Kansas City, Kansas.

+On January 27, 2007, a catastrophic fire severely damaged the Carson apartment complex on the corner of 1st St and Buchanan St in downtown Maryville.
+The fire, which was started when food was left cooking unattended on a stove, claimed the lives of Brandon C. Kaut aged 22, and Derick A. Schafer aged 28.
+Another man, 21 year old Ibrahim Qaoud, was seriously injured as a result of the fire.
+He recovered at a Kansas City hospital.

 On November 16, 2007, Erik B. Romig and Nicholas A. Rosencrans, both of Maryville, got into an altercation with Donald Ray Gardner Jr, also of Maryville, over $40 at a house on the east side of town.
 Gardner was taken from the house, beaten, then dragged to a field 1-2 blocks away, where he was left to die.
 Roming and Rosencrans were found guilty and both sentenced to seven years in prison for manslaughter.

 On December 3, 2007, Jorge Saavedra Pere, of Saint Joseph, fatally shot his roommate, Jamie Zamudio-Hernandez, in the kitchen of the Mandarin Restaurant in Maryville, where they both worked, over a money dispute.
 Saavedra fled the scene in a stolen car and was found several days later by authorities near Mankato, Minnesota, on foot after the vehicle he stole ran out of gas.
 Saavedra was found guilty of voluntary manslaughter in a Nodaway County court and sentenced to 12 years in a Missouri prison.

 On October 29, 2011, three people were killed and four people were injured in a motor vehicle accident on Missouri Highway 246, half a mile east of Hopkins, when the driver over-corrected after losing control of his pick-up, causing it to flip over several times, then catch fire in a field.
 The victims were 21-year-old Joshua Bix and 22-year-old Benjamin McIntyre, both of Hopkins, Missouri, and 18-year-old Chrystal Olerich of Lake View, Iowa.
 All three were thrown from the pickup, and none were wearing seatbelts.
 The driver of the pickup, 22-year-old Scott R. Woods, of Hopkins, and three other victims, were tossed from the truck and seriously injured, but survived.
 Woods was sentenced on January 9, 2013, to 10 years in a Missouri prison for two felony counts of involuntary manslaughter and three charges of felony assault.